-You will stay overnight in Orchha!
+You will stay overnight in Orchha.

 Drive on over Jhansi (location of the Rani Laxmi Bai with a huge and massive fort), Datia (with the now abandoned but well-preserved seven-story palace of Raj Singh Deo) and Sonagiri (impressive temple town of the Jain religion) to Gwalior, the former capital of the Scindia dynasty (95 miles, about 3 hours).

 The foundation of Gwalior is associated with a nice legend: The incurably ill (sickened with leprosy) prince Suraj Sena once hunted on the steep cliffs of Gopagiri.
 When he became thirsty, he asked a meditating sadhu for a sip of water.
-The water he sipped not only quenched his thirst, but immediately cured his disease.
+The water he sipped not only quenched his thirst but immediately cured his disease.
 In gratitude Suraj Sena built a fort, and expanded the pond, from which he received the healing potion.
 With the construction of the fort began the checkered history of vindication and conquest.
 Gwalior occupies a strategic position in the northern region of India, with the famous fort situated in the center of several historic kingdoms of North India.
-Gwalior was the capital of the homonymous state and the Principality of Maharajas of Scinidia.
+Gwalior was the capital of the homonymous state and the Principality of Maharajas of Scindia.

 The 5th-century fortress of Gwalior stands on a sandstone cliff over 180 feet above the surrounding plains.
 As you enter the fortress, you will pass through one of six major gateways decorated with sculptures.
 While climbing the path, you will see the super-sized statues of Tithankara (Jain saints) encircling the walls of the fortress.
 Within the fortress walls, you will find palaces, temples and cisterns.
 The impressive building of the Gwalior fort is the Man Mandir Palace built from 1486 to 1516 under Rajah Man Singh.
 The palace reflects the high standard of Hindu architecture from those days, its highly decorated façade makes it one of the most photographed buildings in India.
-The six round towers are crowned by small cupolas, which were once gold-plated and decorated with blue, green and yellow tiles.
+The six-round towers are crowned by small cupolas, which were once gold-plated and decorated with blue, green and yellow tiles.
 The beautifully decorated small rooms at the two interior courtyards are presumably provided for the ladies of the royal court.
 The iron rings in the walls were used for swings and decorative wall hangings.

-You will stay overnight in Gwalior!
+You will stay overnight in Gwalior.

 The route passes today through an area that stood during the 1980’s under the control of “bandit queen” Phulan Devi.
 She was acclaimed by the population as a female Robin Hood.
 After her release from prison, she was politically active and had at times even a seat in the Indian Parliament.
-The screen adaptation of her life history led to violent Controversies in the Indian society.
+The screen adaptation of her life history led to violent controversies in Indian society.
 In July 2001, Phulan Devi was murdered in Delhi.
 The era of the robber bands, however, is far from over.
 It is still considered extremely unsafe to travel through there at night.

 Check-in at the Chambal Safari Lodge.

-The National Chambal Sanctuary is a unique and original area on the banks of Chambal river, at the border between the states of Uttar Pradesh and Madhya Pradesh.
+The National Chambal Sanctuary is a unique and original area on the banks of the Chambal river, at the border between the states of Uttar Pradesh and Madhya Pradesh.
 The reserve is established to protect the remaining crocodile population and the endangered Ganges dolphins.
 By boat you will explore this area and have the chance to see crocodiles and – with luck – even Ganges dolphins.
 The Chambal Sanctuary is also a paradise for some 250 domestic and hibernating bird species, which make their habitat along the river banks.
-Birdwatchers rejoice by seeing the rare Indian skimmer, as well as other birds such as great stome plover, little pratincole, Indian river tern, black bellied-tern, bar-headed goose, spot-billed duck, northern shoveller duck, common merganser, kentish plover and many more other species.
+Birdwatchers rejoice by seeing the rare Indian skimmer, as well as other birds such as great stome plover, little pratincole, Indian river tern, black bellied-tern, bar-headed goose, spot-billed duck, northern shoveller duck, common merganser, Kentish plover and many more species.

 During the afternoon you will take a camel safari along the riverbank through the Ravines and villages to Fort Ater.

-You will stay overnight at the Chambal Safari Lodge!
+You will stay overnight at the Chambal Safari Lodge.

 You will take a morning drive to Chambal River and take a River Safari by boat.
 After breakfast at Chambal Safari Lodge, you will take an excursion to the temple town Bateshwar on the bank of Yamuna River, 10 Km away from the Chambal Safari Lodge.
 Around 100 large and small temples along the river banks are dedicated to the god Shiva.
 In ancient scriptures, the place was called Surajpur.
 The current name Bateshwar refers to Bateshwar Mahadev (one of the many names of Shiva).
 In the ravines around the temple, an array of Naga Sadhus (ascetics of the snake cult) have dug into the soil residential caves and temples.
 During autumn each year, held in Bateshwar is one of the largest cattle markets of India.
 The fair always coincides with blessings held at the temple, and also offers guests a unique opportunity to encounter the rural population without the tourist “push” such as Pushkar Mela.